-In its early years, Santa Fe Pro Musica’s repertoire consisted primarily of duos, trios, and quartets, and the organization specialized in performing Baroque music on period instruments.
-Pro Musica now presents a varied repertoire of music from the last four centuries, including works for chamber orchestra, chamber ensemble, and large-scale oratorios.
+Santa Fe Pro Musica presents a selection of music from the last four centuries, including works for chamber orchestra, chamber ensemble, and large-scale oratorios.
 The annual Baroque Christmas concerts—always sold out—are so popular that visitors from all over the world include them in their Santa Fe holiday plans.
-In addition to concerts by its Chamber Orchestra and Baroque Ensemble, Santa Fe Pro Musica presents world-renowned solo artists such as Yo-Yo Ma, Lang Lang and Ian Bostridge, while also offering audiences the opportunity to hear up-and-coming young performers like this season’s Jan Lisiecki and Chad Hoopes.

 Santa Fe Pro Musica was highly honored at the end of 2007, when its recording of Mahler’s Das Lied von der Erde/The Song of the Earth, in collaboration with the Smithsonian Chamber Players, was nominated for a 2008 GRAMMY® Award in the classical music category of Best Small Ensemble Performance.

 Santa Fe Pro Musica’s educational outreach programs introduce classical music to New Mexico residents, including thousands of local students.
 With several Youth Concerts throughout the season and hands-on programs such as CHAMPS!
 (Apprentice Artist Chamber Music Program), local young people are inspired to enjoy music and experience music making firsthand.

 For music lovers of all ages, Santa Fe Pro Musica offers “Meet the Music,” a series of pre-concert talks one hour before every orchestra performance.